kavinjbalakrishnan/CreativeProgrammingAndElectronics/27July_MusicalInstrument/README.md

 **Description**

 To use the musical instrument, press the 4 buttons to play different notes and use the potentiometer to control the speed of the servo motor for the beat.
+When playing a tune with the buttons the melody is minor.

 **Solutions**